Lunavast/wp-tweets-pro/readme.txt

 * Make all Tweet options fields persistent [todo]
 * Allow AJAX handler for Tweet Now button to pick up values in Tweet to box [todo]

+= 1.9.1 =

+* Bug fix: media parameter not passed in recurring Tweets
+*

 = 1.9.0 =

 12/9/2015